 Materials from the architectural elements of the house are continued in the custom-made furniture pieces.
 Natural light streaming in through the glass facade is complemented by the soft glow of translucent banana leaf lighting fixtures.
 Together, the carefully selected minimal furniture, light fixtures, and artworks bind the spaces together and provide a sense of continuity and harmony.
 It is a calm, minimal oasis that creates an island of repose.

-To add a touch of personality, contemporary artworks and artifacts were used sparingly in shades of rust-brown and pale pink.
-Overall, these design choices helped to create a cohesive and cohesive atmosphere throughout the home.
+To add a touch of personality, contemporary artworks, and artifacts were used sparingly in shades of rust-brown and pale pink.
+Overall, these design choices helped to create a cohesive atmosphere throughout the home.